rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 This is so far out of my comfort zone.
 I'm pretty sure I need a 3D list to store all of the plotpoints that the player can move to.
 There is a number of problems.
 The first is, I'm not sure how to generate this list.
 Secondly, how do I mentally picture the Z-axis?
 I have a basic understanding of how a 2D list would work.
 But once we add the Z-axis, everything gets way more complex.

 I'm curious how other people have solved this problem, and how I can figure out how to conceptualize this in my head.
 Once I can get the visualization of how this should work, writing the code shouldn't be too difficult.

+### Day 51: April 4th, 2022
+##### 4D Cubes

+**Today's Progress:**
+1. Worked on 4D addressing cube.

+**Thoughts:**

+Encountered a problem with the cube.
+When I go to print the address, it reverses the print statement, printing the coordinates backwareds.
+I'm not sure yet how to fix this.